JohnBorghi/Supporting_Scientific_Data/SSD_09_software.md

 However, even under this guide's extremely broad definition of scientific data, software is something of a different ballgame.
 This _is_ a tremendous oversimplification but data is while software _does_.
 A set of research data is not necessarily a static object but, in general, data is something we act upon while software performs a particular function (e.g. analyzing a dataset).
 Software is executable.
 Software also has a different set of needs than data and its proper management requires different skills and vocabulary.

+### Availability vs Usability (Revisited)

+This section will pull from efforts like FAIR4RS.

 ## 9.2.
 Why does software matter?

-Reproducibility – Others must be able to rerun analyses.
+Reproducibility – So that others are able to rerun analyses.

-Transparency – reviewers and readers can inspect methods.
+Transparency – So that reviewers and readers can inspect methods.
+Even if data connot be shared, code usually can...

-Reuse – code can be adapted, extended, or validated.
+Reuse – So that code can be adapted, extended, or validated.

-Preservation – ensuring future access even after projects end.
+Preservation – To ensure future access even after projects end.

-Policy Compliance
+Policy Compliance - To fulfill requirements and expectations.

 ## 9.3.
 Development and documentation

-## 9.4.
-It works on my machine?
+Version control + Git

+ReadMe files

+Inline comments

+Computational environments + Containers

 ## 9.5.
-Archiviving, Preservation, and Sharing
+Archiviving and Sharing

+Lisensing
+* Code is legally "closed" by default.
+* MIT, BSD, Apache licenses
+* Creative commons for data, but not code.

+Preservation
+* Archival deposits (Software heritage, Zenodo, etc) not just Github
+* Please make sure you have stable references for papers/citations

+## Giving and Recieving Credit

+* DOIs and CITATION.cff files
+* Citing softoware in standard citation styles

 [1]: Fisher leaves a complex legacy in the history of science.
 His work made substantial contributions to concepts and methods that are still in broad use today.
 But this must be viewed in light of his enthusiastic support for eugenics.